Terms and Conditions for Providers Registered for the Creative Kids program

 h.
 Upon request, promptly provide the Agency with satisfactory evidence that public liability insurance is in place.
 This may include certificates of currency, current policy wordings or written confirmation from the insurer or insurance broker stating the relevant insurance is current and complies with this clause.

 i.
-If any component of the Approved Program is sub-contracted to another entity to perform, the Provider shall ensure such sub-contractors also hold the relevant skills, experience or qualification; be compliant with current New South Wales child protection legislation; and maintain public liability insurance.
+If any component of the Approved Program is sub-contracted to another entity to perform, the Provider shall first obtain the Agency’s written approval and ensure such sub-contractors also hold the relevant skills, experience or qualification; be compliant with current New South Wales child protection legislation; and maintain public liability insurance.

 3.2 NSW public, private and denominational schools are ineligible to be a Registered Provider.